pengx17/logseq-publish/README.md

       clean: true
 ```

-Whenever you push changes to your Github repo, your graph will be published to the `gh-pages` branch.
+Whenever you push changes to your GitHub repo, your graph will be published to the `gh-pages` branch.
 A few minutes later, your GitHub Pages will get updated.

 ## All options

 - `src`: Publish graph src directory.
 Defaults to `` (empty string, root repo directory).
 - `dest`: Publish destination directory.
 Defaults to `www`.
-- `trace`: Whether or not to generate and publish trace file for debugging.
+- `trace`: Whether to generate and publish trace file for debugging.
 This trace file will be uploaded as an artifact to the run.
 Defaults to `true`.
 - `theme`: Selected theme.
 Defaults to `light`.

 ## How it works